 NOTE 1: With the Protocol Description options combining SRTP together with RTP Payload Format the UPF can still obtain some of the PDU Set information from the RTP Header (refer to Annex A of TS 26.522 [179]).

 - Media over QUIC (MoQ) Transport, IETF draft-ietf-moq-transport [201] (as further described in clause 5.37.9.2).

+- The application protocol used to encapsulate the PDU that does not belong to a PDU Set, and the corresponding PDU Set Importance value as described in the clause 10.3 of the TS 26.113 [x].

 When RTP Header Extensions for PDU Set Marking (as defined in TS 26.522 [179] or other RTP header extensions as defined in RFC 8285 [189] is included, the differentiation between different RTP Header Extension Types should be supported.